liborty/rstats/README.md

 Its methods operate on one slice of generic data and take no arguments.
 For example, `s.amean()` returns the arithmetic mean of the data in slice `s`.
-Some of these methods are checked and will report all kinds of errors, such as an empty input.
-This means you have to apply to their results `?`, `.unwrap()` or something better.
+These methods are checked and will report RError(s), such as an empty input.
+This means you have to apply `?` to their results to pass the errors up, or explicitly match them to take recovery actions.

 Included in this trait are: